Jeff-Klein/String.Extensions/README.md

 # String.Extensions
 <h2>These library helps you with String manipulation, avoiding repetitive syntax and regex use.</h2>

+To download String.Extensions, using the Package Manager Console, type:

+Install-Package String.Extensions

-To download String.Extensions, in the Nuget Package Manager, search for "String.Extensions".
+Or using the Nuget Package Manager, search for "String.Extensions".

 ![Alt text](/String.Extensions/img/nuget_download.png?raw=true "Nuget Package")